 Keep in mind, however, that Pure Tung Oil for finishing paddles needs frequent application, especially during the first year or so of your rowing equipment’s life.
+Too many canoe paddles lose its finish touch because DIYers forget about this.
 Fortunately, application tasks are aided by Pure Tung Oil’s smooth-flowing formulation that mixes easily with Citrus Solvent for deep penetration and smooth spreading across the wood.

 Finishing Your Canoe Paddle

 Also, dense woods like teak sometimes require thinning solvent at a 2-to-1 ratio to Pure Tung Oil, so plan accordingly if your canoe paddle is made of these woods.
 To save time, The Real Milk Paint Co. makes Half & Half, a product that combines Pure Tung Oil and Citrus Solvent in equal proportions for easy use.

-After this, wipe the paddle down with a clean cloth, removing excess oil, and allow it to rest and dry overnight to prevent tackiness.
-Repeat the process the following day, then leave the paddle to cure in a well-ventilated spot that’s warm, dry, and clean.
-Keep in mind that curing usually takes at least 30 days as Pure Tung Oil cures via natural polymerization rather than evaporation.
+After this, wipe the paddle down with a clean lint free cloth, removing excess oil, and allow it to rest and dry overnight to prevent tackiness.
+Repeat the process the following day, then leave the paddle sit and cure in a dry, warm, well-ventilated and dust free environment.
+Keep in mind that curing varnished paddle usually takes at least 30 days as Pure Tung Oil cures via natural polymerization rather than evaporation.

-To finish your canoe paddle this way, make sure your container allows full submersion.
+To finish your canoe paddle this way, make sure your container allows full submersion to achieve a penetrating finish.
 Since Pure Tung Oil has no volatile organic compounds (VOCs) in its formulation, it doesn’t overwhelm you during use.
 Leave the paddle submerged in the bath for 24 to 48 hours, then pull it out, wipe off the excess Pure Tung Oil and hang it somewhere warm, clean, and dry for curing.